dacrab/perfly/README.md

 Perfly is a modern web performance testing platform that lets you run comprehensive website speed tests with AI-powered analysis and historical tracking.

-Think WebPageTest, but with a streamlined, developer-friendly UX and intelligent insights.
+Think Google PageSpeed Insights + Lighthouse, but with a streamlined, developer-friendly UX and intelligent insights.

 ## ✨ Features

 - **Performance Testing**: Run tests for any URL with multiple locations and connection profiles
 - **Core Web Vitals**: LCP, CLS, FCP, TTI and more
 - **Waterfall & Resources**: Timing breakdowns and asset details
-- **AI Analysis (Gemini 2.5 Flash)**: Plain-language insights and prioritized recommendations
+- **Analysis**: Plain-language insights and prioritized recommendations (optional, non-AI)
 - **History & Trends**: Save and review past tests (auth required)
 - **Auth via GitHub**: Better Auth with GitHub OAuth and optional magic links (Resend)